 Which classes are right for me?

 Until your tenth week of pregnancy, you can attend regular yoga classes, but you must inform your teachers, as some poses should be avoided.
-Between 10 and 14 weeks, you should not attend classes even if you are an experience Iyengar yoga practitioner.
+Between 10 and 15 weeks, you should not attend classes even if you are an experienced Iyengar yoga practitioner.

 Do I need prior experience?

-If you are from 14 to 28 weeks pregnant, you do not need to have practised yoga before.
-After 28 weeks, you can only join classes if you have prior Iyengar yoga experience.
+If you are from 16 to 28 weeks pregnant, you do not need to have practised yoga before.

 What else should I bear in mind?